 Look, I got no problem with these amateurs taking up a hobby, but keep it at that.
 You’re not an artist because you took a few painting workshops; you’re not even a good painter.
 Honestly, the hubris of the baby boomer generation never ceases to amaze me.

-But you have to lay some of the blame at the society that not only allows but encourages this sort of thing.
+But you have to lay some of the blame with the society that not only allows but encourages this sort of thing.
 And let’s not forget the art galleries that exhibit this junk hoping to pick up a few dollars from the interior designers who in many areas of the country are the arbiters of taste and buy more than individual collectors.

 I hope one day to write something positive about our culture.
 Maybe next time, if there is a next time.
 This blogging thing seems a bit self-indulgent and self-aggrandizing; don’t you think?
 Till next time-maybe.